Jahia/jelastic-packages/README.md

 #### jahia/redeploy-galera-nodes.yml

-This manifest will redeploy all galera nodes whith the jahia's Full ReadOnly mode enabled.
+This manifest will redeploy all galera nodes with the jahia's Full ReadOnly mode enabled.

 | parameter       | comment                                                                  |
 |-----------------|--------------------------------------------------------------------------|